oforero/StringTemplate-Mojo/README.md

 It was created to cover the need of generating Scala code but it should be possible to use it for other purposes.

+## Building and Installing
+For the moment you need to clone this project and build it locally.

+    mvn clean install

 ## Simple configuration

 A minimal configuration can pass the parameters for the StringTemplate directly, each parameter tag results in a